unjs/consola/README.md

 - `consola.<type>([logObj|message|error])`

 Log to all reporters.
-If a plain string or error is given it will be automatically translated to a logObject.
+If a plain string or error is given, then the message will be automatically translated to a logObject.

 - `add(reporter)`